 Recovering from hip replacement surgery can be a daunting task.
-Not only can the pain be frustrating, but if you don’t take the right steps to recovering properly from hip replacement surgery, you leave yourself susceptible to poor flexibility, muscle weakness and bone displacement following your surgery.
+Not only can the pain be frustrating, but if you don’t take the right steps to recover properly from hip replacement surgery, you leave yourself susceptible to poor flexibility, muscle weakness, and bone displacement following your surgery.

 Allow your surgery to be the beneficial treatment to your ailments that it’s supposed to be by taking the right steps after hip replacement surgery to ensure a safe, effective and quick recovery.